-On Sarandi Street are groups of people, dressed to the nines, standing in my way as I pass on a sidewalk past a woman’s store,
+On Sarandi Street are groups of people, dressed to the nines, standing in my way as I pass on a sidewalk past a woman’s fashion store,

-When more smiling couples come out and take photos, throw rice, hug and toss flowers to the next lucky man or woman, it is certain this afternoon is about marriage, a traditional and good institution, if there ever was one.
+When more smiling couples come out and take photos, throw rice, hug and toss flowers to the next lucky man or woman, it is certain this extravaganza is about marriage, a traditional and good institution, if there ever was one.

-The next historical development in weddings, will be to get married at a drive up window in street clothes with a cooler of beer in the trunk and passes to the opera in the glove compartment.
+The next historical development in weddings will be to get married at a drive up window, in street clothes, with a cooler of beer in the trunk and passes to the opera in the glove compartment.

 Most marriages begin happy but their success rate is still only fifty percent, regardless of who marries you, where you get married, how much money you have, what God you worship.